OpenZeppelin/defender-as-code/README.md

 - Validation error of the `serverless.yml` file (see [Types and Schema validation](#Types-and-Schema-validation))

 Usually, fixing the error and retrying the deploy should suffice as any existing resources will fall within the `update` clause of the deployment.
 However, if unsure, you can always call `sls remove` to remove the entire stack, and retry.

+Action secrets are encrypted key-value pairs and injected at runtime into the lambda environment.
+Secrets are scoped to all actions automatically.
+Alternatively, you may use environment-variables to define key-value pairs that are scoped to the individual action, and available at runtime through `process.env`.
+Note that these values are not encrypted.

 ## Publish a new release